Rights Respecting School

 - We take part in a range of local, national and international fundraising activities and explore where the money raised goes and how we can make a difference in the world.

-If you are a parent who would like to join the Rights Respecting Team, please speak to our main office, Mr Nicholson, Mrs Gray or Miss Sarmiento.
-The Rights Respecting Team meets every half term to discuss the progress made towards becoming a Gold Rights Respecting School.
+If you are a parent who would like to join the Rights Respecting Team, please speak to our main office, Mr Nicholson, Mrs Gray or Miss Smith.

-Have a look at our Rights Respecting School Award report from July 2017 when we achieved Level 1 status, which is now known as 'Silver'.
+Have a look at our Rights Respecting School Award report from July 2019, when we received Gold Status.

 For more information on the Rights Respecting journey, please visit the Unicef UK website.